Estefani-a/Estefani-a/README.md

 <p><h2 align="center"> About Me 👩🏻</h2>
 <br>
 <p align="center">
   <samp> I am sutudent of Bachelor Degree in Systems and software developer junior.
-I'm a Software Developer with an experience in Development, Analysis and Content Writing with particular expertise in iOS, Cobol, Java, data bases and web development. </samp>
+I'm a Software Developer with an experience in Development, Analysis and Content Writing with particular expertise in Java, iOS, Go, data bases and web development. </samp>
 </p>

 <br>